 Framework.
 Although framework arguments have become more popular in PF, at least on the national circuit, those arguments are generally pretty shallow – often just assertions by debaters as to which type of arguments should count more.
 LD debate, however, probably had the first framework arguments, with more developed Values and Criteria for determining whether or not particular arguments are consistent with the Value.
 Debaters need to be well prepared to debate these frameworks with evidence.

 Debate theory.
-Debate about what debate practices are acceptable within a debate is pretty rare to non-existent in PF but very common in LD, especially on the national circuit, where some contestants even make a “living” going for theory arguments.
+Debate about what debate practices are acceptable within a debate is pretty rare in PF but very common in LD, especially on the national circuit, where some contestants even make a “living” going for theory arguments.
 LD contestants who wish to win, at least in varsity, need to be well versed in debate theory.
 Some of the LD theory arguments are a bit ludicrous.

 Topicality.
 With lay judging, and even a general consensus of past participants, PF contestants are limited in their advocacy to the more common sense/real world/common person understandings of the topic.
 LD debaters will push the limits of interpretations of particularly words, making debates about whether or not cases are topical much more common in LD.